The Battery (Manhattan): Notable attractions

 The Battery contains multiple attractions and points of interest.
 Castle Clinton, a former fort, lies near the northwestern corner of the Battery and serves as the park's main attraction.
 To its north is the former fireboat station, Pier A, which was converted into a restaurant called Harbor House in 2014 and operated until 2020.
 Another eatery, the Battery Gardens restaurant, is located next to the United States Coast Guard Battery Building.

 Located nearby is a 4 acre garden called the Battery Bosque, which was designed by Dutch landscape architect Piet Oudolf and is centered around a grove of 140 plane trees.
 An additional grove of 15 trees was dedicated at the park in 1976 as a gift from the city of Jerusalem.
 This area, located northwest of Castle Clinton, is called Jerusalem Grove.
 The northeastern corner hosts a lawn called the Battery Oval.
 The 90000 ft2 lawn opened in 2016 as part of a major restoration of the park, and contains turf made of Kentucky bluegrass.
-Along the waterfront, Statue Cruises offers ferries to the Statue of Liberty and Ellis Island.
+Along the waterfront, Statue City Cruises offers ferries to the Statue of Liberty and Ellis Island.

 The southwestern corner of the Battery contains the SeaGlass Carousel, an attraction with bioluminescent design that pays homage not only to the carousel's waterfront site, but also to Castle Clinton's former status as an aquarium.
 The southeastern corner contains Peter Minuit Plaza, an intermodal passenger transport hub.
 The plaza hosts a bus terminal for the buses, an entrance to the Staten Island Ferry's Whitehall Terminal, entrances to the New York City Subway's South Ferry/Whitehall Street station, and taxi stands.
 The plaza also includes the New Amsterdam Plein and Pavilion, a pavilion gifted by the Kingdom of the Netherlands, which displays art, design, and horticulture.

 The park is also the site of numerous memorials and monuments placed there over the years.
 As of 2010, the park saw over five million annual visitors.
 In 2016, the Battery Conservancy said that the park saw 600,000 visitors a month, which amounted to about 7.2 million visitors per year.